danobot/mqtt_payload_processor/README.md

 # Introduction
 Custom Home Assistant component that converts MQTT message payloads to events and callback functions for consumption in automations.
 Provides a neat way to decouple implementation specific payloads (such as RF codes) from your Home Assistant configuration.
+Define schedule specific actions to execute when a device button is triggered.

 ## How does it work?
-You need have some kind of device that emits specific payloads on an MQTT topic that you want to convert to Home Assistant events.
+You need have some kind of device that emits __specific payloads__ on an MQTT topic that you want to convert to Home Assistant events.
 My use case is integration with OpenMQTTGateway where RF payloads are sent on a specific MQTT topic.

 For example, an RF motion sensor, door sensor and wall button panel may send the following messages on `/rf/all`: